pypy/pypy/pypy/doc/stm.rst

 ``pypy-stm`` is a variant of the regular PyPy interpreter.
-With caveats_ listed below, it should be in theory within 20%-50% slower than a regular PyPy, comparing the JIT version in both cases.
-It is called STM for Software Transactional Memory, which is the internal technique used (see `Reference to implementation details`_).
+With caveats_ listed below, it should be in theory within 20%-50% slower than a regular PyPy, comparing the JIT version in both cases (but see below!).
+It is called
+STM for Software Transactional Memory, which is the internal technique used (see `Reference to implementation details`_).